nak/systemd/docs/CGROUP_DELEGATION.md

 scope unit, or a service unit (or just use the service unit you already have for your service code), and turn on delegation for it.

-The service manager sets the `user.delegate` extended attribute (readable via `getxattr(2)` and related calls) to the character `1` on cgroup directories where delegation is enabled (and removes it on those cgroups where it is not).
-This may be used by service programs to determine whether a cgroup tree was delegated to them.
-Note that this is only supported on kernels 5.6 and newer in combination with systemd 251 and newer.

 (OK, here's one caveat: if you turn on delegation for a service, and that service has `ExecStartPost=`, `ExecReload=`, `ExecStop=` or `ExecStopPost=` set, then these commands will be executed within the `.control/` sub-cgroup of